mdmujtabaraza/Living-Room-VR/README.md

 # Instructions

-There is a Living-Room-VR.apk, to experience project in your Android device.
+Here is the [android app](https://github.com/mdmujtabaraza/Living-Room-VR/releases/tag/v1.0.0), to experience project in your Android device.
 To view the project in Unity, open the "MainScene" in Project Assets/Scenes.
 This is the main scene where students should experience the VR environment.
 Simply look around using the Google Cardboard viewer to explore the room.

 # Hardware Restrictions

 This project is designed for Android devices running Android 11 or later.
 It has been tested on Android 14, but should work on Android 11+ devices.
 A Google Cardboard viewer or compatible VR headset is required.
-The project uses Unity version 2022.3.49f1 with Google's Cardboard XR Plugin for Unity.
+The project uses Unity version 2022.3.49f1 with [Google's Cardboard XR Plugin for Unity](https://developers.google.com/cardboard).
 While it should work on most modern Android smartphones, performance may vary depending on the device's capabilities.

 ## Important Notice